Major in Statistics

 From the Bureau of Labor Statistics:

-- Employment of mathematicians and statisticians is projected to grow 33 percent from 2016 to 2026, much faster than the average for all occupations.
+- The employment of mathematicians and statisticians is projected to grow 33 percent from 2016 to 2026, much faster than the average for all occupations.

 - Strong background in math